inaimathi/langnostic/posts/cl-smtp-vs-exchange-server.md

   </body></html>")
 ```

 Doing it this way causes `cl-smtp` to break your message up into a plaintext and HTML version.
-You then rely on a client showing its user the appropriate one depending on their context<a name="note-Tue-Apr-17-163515EDT-2012"></a>[|4|](#foot-Tue-Apr-17-163515EDT-2012).
+You then rely on a client showing its user the appropriate one depending on their context[^which-most-seem-to].

+[^which-most-seem-to]: Which most seem to, but there are still [one](http://www.exchange-answers.com/microsoft/Exchange-Clients/30509248/preventing-exchange-from-messing-up-multipartalternative-messages.aspx) or [two](http://social.technet.microsoft.com/Forums/en-US/exchangesvrcompliance/thread/97b5a94f-c948-4d06-ad66-8521fd49ec7e/) Exchange-server related hiccups for some users with particular versions of the software.

 ```
 From: from@email.com